I’ve been following John Walker’s Hacker’s Diet for about nine months now. I love the simplicity of it.

 If you weigh yourself every day, you can quickly figure out whether you are gaining weight.
 If your weight goes up, you are eating too much.
 Eat less.

-People who work in software development use a planning technique based on yesterday’s weather.
+People who work in software development use a planning technique called yesterday’s weather.
 The idea is based on weather forecasting.
 Imagine a computer that monitored the humidity and the temperature and pressure and a thousand other variables and used it to predict the weather with an accuracy of 82%.

 It turns out that, if you just predict that today’s weather will be the same as yesterday’s, you’ll be correct about 70% of the time.
 That’s close enough for most purposes and it saves you a really expensive computer.